balunist/mbp_docs2/source/index.rst

 .. role:: blue-bold

 MapBoards Pro is a :blue-bold:`Fusion 360 Plug-In` which focuses on preparing your model for manufacturing.

-If you are new to MapBoard Pro then follow :ref:`Installing MapBoards Pro <installation-label>` and :ref:`Getting Started <gettingstarted-label>` sections to understand what this add-in can do for you.
+If you are new to MapBoard Pro then follow :ref:`Installing MapBoards Pro <installation-label>` and :ref:`Getting Started <getting_started-label>` sections to understand what this add-in can do for you.

 Once you are ready to try things the :ref:`Overview <overview-label>` will walk you through some features for you to try.

 |
 |